darkn3rd/script-tut/configbox/README.md

   * ***Precise (Ubuntu 12)***
   * ***CentOS 6***

+These scripts only support simple package installations for now

 I have had some success with ***Mac OS X*** and ***Windows*** systems, but holding off on these as they are more complicated and require special care for packages on those systems.

+I would like to support language specific version managers (gvm, rvm, rbenv) and groovy with Java depenency.

 ## Change Configuration Systems